William B. Trattler, MD and Marcony R. Santhiago, MD

 Upon completion of this activity, participants should be able to:

-- Identify the current status and future of femtosecond laser, excimer laser, inlay, intracorneal ring segment, and IOL refractive surgery
+- Identify the current status and future of femtosecond laser, excimer laser, inlay, intracorneal ring segment, crosslinking and IOL refractive surgery .

-- Describe the increasing importance that refractive surgery plays for any ophthalmology practice and the reasons to consider this subspecialty to improve patient care
+- Describe the increasing importance of refractive surgery in any ophthalmology practice and the reasons to consider this subspecialty to improve patient care.

 The American Academy of Ophthalmology is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.